XComedian/NickComedian/_pages/about.md

 # 🔥 News
 <a id="news"></a>
-- 📖*2024.12*：&nbsp; New preprint: Leveraging Scene Geometry and Depth Information for Robust Image Deraining. https://arxiv.org/abs/2412.19913
+- 📖*2024.12*：New preprint: Leveraging Scene Geometry and Depth Information for Robust Image Deraining. <a href="https://arxiv.org/abs/2412.19913">https://arxiv.org/abs/2412.19913</a>
-- 🎉*2023.08*: &nbsp; I was accepted as a PhD student in UGA.
+- 🎉*2023.08*: I was accepted as a PhD student in UGA.
-- 📖*2021.03*: &nbsp; Our paper <a href="https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2021.628607/full"> "Remedial Teaching and Learning From a Cognitive Diagnostic Model Perspective: Taking the Data Distribution Characteristics as an Example" </a> is published on Frontiers.
+- 📖*2021.03*: Our paper <a href="https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2021.628607/full"> "Remedial Teaching and Learning From a Cognitive Diagnostic Model Perspective: Taking the Data Distribution Characteristics as an Example" </a> is published on Frontiers.

 # 📝 Publications
 <a id="publications"></a>